LukeGrahamLandry/franca/devlog.md

+## (Nov 8)

+enough of a shim of a file system to run the compiler on my os. pretending im linking libc and then just overwriting the relocations at runtime with my temporary implementations mostly works. the annoying ones are openat and fstatat where using the libc ones sucks so i just do the syscalls directly. so did a very basic signaling thing
+so when the kernel gets an unknown syscall it just gets sent to userspace. to get the child program to work, fill todo_injected by reading the elf. without that it hits an unfilled import (which it shouldn't, should just be null, so thats kinda a compiler bug, it just only comes up when you do !prefer_syscalls while not linking a real libc so its a bit niche). also add_my_imports_to_injected doesn't seem to work on real linux so im wrong about which pointers the loader fixes to the new base address? so should fix that out of curiosity but this whole thing is temporary anyway so im going to wait until its more established.

 ## (Nov 6)

 - went down a bit of a dead end with trying to redo relocations in a normal program